 - Professor Jeffrey Sachs of Columbia alleges that we started the current war in Syria.
 In any case, who are we to judge them if they did use chemical weapons?
 We used chemical weapons as well, in Viet Nam.
 In any case, starting or escalating a war causes more suffering to the people of Syria than whatever the leader was doing.
 We’ve contributed to making that country virtually uninhabitable.
 Yet, we are not prepared to take in the refugees who have fled the state of war there.

-- And then Trump continues to support Saudi Arabia against Yemen -- and sends our troops there -- a country where women are effectively still property.
+- And then Trump continues to support Saudi Arabia against Yemen -- and sends our troops to help them there -- a country where women are effectively still property.

 I have to conclude that Tulsi is right in saying that we’ve had a failed foreign policy for a long time, under the supervision of both Democratic and Republican parties.